-We understand it's a difficult time and that you may have a lot of things to handle.
+We understand that a period of bereavement is a difficult time, and that you may have a lot of things to handle.
 We will do our very best to make sure the process can be as easy as possible for you.
 We'd recommend getting in contact with us so we can help arrange any affairs related to the energy supply, and avoid sending any emails or bills to the person who has passed away.

 What information do I need when I call or email?

 We would advise contacting us as soon as possible, even though you might not have everything to hand.
 We'll need to know:

 - Details of the person who has passed away - their name, supply address, date they died and their So Energy account number if you know this.